scottmcguire/libra-qe_interface/README.md

 ## Working with Libra-QuantumEspresso interface
    Go to libra-qe_interface.
 In this directory, you will find "src" and "run" folders.
  - src : Where all the source codes are placed.
+You don't need to change any files in this directory.
+If new updates are available, git pull will automatically update it.
- - run : Where submission script and run_qe.py scripts are placed.
+ - run : Contains submission and run scripts.
 System specific details can be provided in the run_qe.py script.

+### Step-by-Step
+1. Copy run to a working directory, name it as you like, say run0
+2. Edit run_qe.py script as required.
+3. Edit x_i.scf.in,x_i.exp.in files, which are Quantum espresso input file for SCF and wavefunction export calculations respectively.
+4. submit submit_templ_qe.slm submission script.
+If it is a small calculation, you can run on the head node by just "python run_qe.py"

 ----------------------------------------------